 As soon as we arrived in Turkey, we fell under its gaze.

-The blue eye was everywhere – cemented into sidewalks, hanging in taxis, stores, and restaurants.
+The blue eye of turkey was everywhere – cemented into sidewalks, hanging in taxis, stores, and restaurants.
 We saw people wearing them as jewelry.

 We were perplexed, and finally asked a shop owner in Istanbul of it’s significance.
 “To ward off evil,” she said.